 The Global Consulting Fellows program is uniquely designed to complement any major by exposing students to consulting job opportunities beyond those they will traditionally explore in their field.
 Its strong experiential learning component provides many networking opportunities for students to learn with and learn from global business leaders.
-The required coursework is taught in an application based format, ensuring that the skill set developed is current, relevant and practical, equipping students with hard and soft skills and the global business savvy needed to distinguish themselves in an increasingly global job market.
+The required coursework is taught in an application-based format, ensuring that the skill set developed is current, relevant and practical, equipping students with hard and soft skills and the global business savvy needed to distinguish themselves in an increasingly global job market.

 Teams of students are challenged in the program's global consulting practicum to conduct research and develop innovative ideas to contribute to their client's strategy.
 Students examine the challenges that industries and companies face as a result of globalization.
 They answer questions about specific industry growth drivers, strategies for global expansion, sources of competitive advantage in a global context, and more.

 Working together, the courses, guest speakers, networking opportunities, experiential learning experiences, extracurricular activities and the practicum are designed to equip students for success in the industry.
-By the end of the program, students will know whether or not consulting is the right career path for them and will have gained a set of skills that they can use for the rest of their career.
+By the end of the program, students will know whether or not consulting is the right career path for them and will have gained a set of skills that they can use for the rest of their careers.

 - BMGT 466F (Global Strategy) — Fall